smagicld/xiaoxiangBMS/passwordProtection.md

 To set the PIN, connect to the BMS and go to Config -> BMS Config.
 Scroll down to BMS Name / PIN Section.
 Do not forget to press "Write EEPROM" at the end!

+NOTE: Setting PIN will overwrite your BMS Name set by manufacturer.

 ![Pin Setting](images/iosScreenshots/BMS_setPIN.png "Setting PIN")
 ![Pin commit](images/iosScreenshots/BMS_writeEEPROMButton.png "Commit changes")